Abizern/nscnlon/content/when-and-where.md

 date: "2019-05-22"
 ---

-## October - The Spooky Times Event
+## November - The "Winter in Coming" event

-The next event is on *Tuesday, 20th October, 2020*.
+The next event is on *Tuesday 19th November, 2020*.

 Stay at home and have an NSCoder Night.